 The purpose of the conventions is to discuss questions of interest pertaining to

-auriculturel research.
-President Patterson rarorf: a ‘arge attendance present, there
+auricultural research.
+President Patterscn rsrcrf: 9 ‘1rge attendance present, there

-being about 130 colleges represented in all.
-He also stated that the Kentucky State
+being shout 130 colleges represented in all. he also stated that the Kentucky State

-College chewed an average record in its work, especially in engineering.
+College showed an average record in its work, especially in engineering.
 The report

 sent in by the official in charge of the experiment was also very gratifying.